LeadWoods0902/DandD_Nightmare_Plague/Major Plot Points.md

 ## 1792
 #### Fenian's Story
 After the death of Calidian, the empire defaults to the young Fenian.
-Fenian does a bad job of controlling the empire and they lose control of Marwolaeth in the latter end of the year.
+Fenian does a bad job of controlling the empire and they lose control of Marwolaeth

 #### Musoko's Story
 Soromo's crystal is discovered by Primalas, who sensing a strong connection to it takes into their possession and carries it with them to Senithar.